HigueraLab/Dunnette_et_al_2014/README.md

 * Column 10 (Pseudotsuga/Larix): 12
 * Column 102 (Nuphar): 13.19

-## 8. Matlab code to generate figures in Dunnette et al. 2014
+## 8. MATLAB code to generate figures in Dunnette et al. 2014

-#### Files: All are Matlab files; figure scripts inclues "_scripts" while all other files are functions called upon by the scripts.
+#### Files: All are MATLAB files; figure scripts inclues "_scripts" while all other files are functions called upon by the scripts.
 To run the script files, the function files must be in the working directory.
 See individual files for readme information, including dependencies.

 * auto.m
 * corr_p_adj_N.m